Gosford Park: Filming and editing

 Filming was conducted at Wrotham Park, a country house to the north of London, for the exteriors, staircase, dining room and drawing room, and Syon House in west London for the upstairs bedrooms.
 The opening sequence outside Lady Trentham's home was shot at Hall Barn, near Beaconsfield, Buckinghamshire, whose grounds were also used as the scene for lunch after the shoot.
 Sound stages were built to film the scenes of the manor's downstairs area.
 Shepperton Studios was used for off-location filming.
 Filming began on 19 March 2001.
 During production, Stephen Frears acted as a standby director, ready to replace Altman in case he was incapacitated, so that the film would receive insurance.

 The film was shot with two cameras, both moving perpetually in opposite directions.
 The cameras pointed toward no specific area, intended to cause the audience to move their eyes throughout the scene.
 Altman notes that most of the film's cast had experience in theatre and in film, meaning they had acted in situations where the view of the audience is not on one specific actor, and each audience member sees a slightly different image of the players on stage.
 Richard E. Grant commented that having two cameras moving at any one time meant that none of the actors knew when the cameras were focused on them.
-As a result, the actors had to stay "completely in character, completely in the moment, and interact with everybody in a way that felt as close to real life as you could possibly conjure up."
+As a result, the actors had to stay "completely in character, completely in the moment, and interact with everybody in a way that felt as close to real life as you could possibly conjure up".
 Andrew Dunn, the film's cinematographer, appreciated the co-operative nature of Gosford Parks filming process.
 He shot the film on Kodak Vision Expression 500T film stock generally with two Panavision cameras, using lighting ranging from relatively dim candles to bright hydrargyrum medium-arc iodide lamps.
-Editor Tim Squyres described the editing process on Gosford Park as an unusual one, as the dual cameras used were generally located in the same areas when filming, instead of the more standard method of setting up a scene directly.
+Tim Squyres, the editor, described the editing process on Gosford Park as an unusual one, as the dual cameras used were generally located in the same areas when filming, instead of the more standard method of setting up a scene directly.